Small but Mighty: How Simone Biles’ Height Helped Her Dominate Gymnastics

 Simone Biles in a silver AREA x Athleta dress covered in Swarovski crystals at the 2021 Costume Institute Benefit - In America: A Lexicon of Fashion at the Metropolitan Museum of ArtSimone Biles in a silver AREA x Athleta dress covered in Swarovski crystals at the 2021 Costume Institute Benefit – In America: A Lexicon of Fashion at the Metropolitan Museum of Art on September 13, 2021, in New York City (Credit: Guerin Charles / ABACA USA / INSTARimages)

-Their maternal grandfather, Ron Biles, found out what was happening and stepped up to the plate, and housed the four children in their home.
+Their maternal grandfather, Ron Biles, found out what was happening, stepped up to the plate, and housed the four children in their home.

 She was in awe of the older girls practicing flips and jumps at the gym and began imitating their moves — somehow, she was pulling them off.

-The coaches at the gym took notice and were impressed, writing a note to the Biles’ family suggesting that they enroll the young Simone in gymnastics classes.
+The gym coaches noticed and were impressed, writing a note to the Biles family suggesting that they enroll the young Simone in gymnastics classes.
 Simone Biles enrolled in classes with Coach Aimee Boorman and quickly became a standout performer.

 Simone Biles boosted her height in high heels paired with a pretty pastel pink dress at the 2021 MTV Video Music AwardsSimone Biles boosted her height in high heels paired with a pretty pastel pink dress at the 2021 MTV Video Music Awards on September 12, 2021, at the Barclays Center in New York City (Credit: Regina Wagner / DDP / INSTARimages)

-After placing third overall in her first junior national competition in 2011, Biles left public school to be homeschooled so she could schedule her studies around gymnastics, as she trained for six to eight hours every day.
+After placing third overall in her first junior national competition in 2011, Biles left public school to be homeschooled so she could schedule her studies around gymnastics.
+She trained for six to eight hours every day.

-Since she was too young to compete for a spot on the Olympic team just yet, she competed in her first senior international competition instead, earning gold medals all around, cementing herself as a force to be reckoned with.
+Since she was too young to compete for a spot on the Olympic team, she competed in her first senior international competition instead, earning gold medals all around, cementing herself as a force to be reckoned with.

-In 2016, Biles made her Olympic debut, and the rest is history.
+In 2016, Biles made her Olympic debut; the rest is history.

 The gymnast’s decision to withdraw from the Olympic games was not easily made.

-After the news broke that Biles would not be competing, cruel talking heads — especially those affiliated with conservative media outlets — began berating the young gymnast, calling her selfish and a “quitter” despite the fact that she was heartbroken over not competing.
+After the news broke that Biles would not be competing, cruel talking heads — especially those affiliated with conservative media outlets — began berating the young gymnast, calling her selfish and a “quitter” even though she was heartbroken over not competing.

 Simone Biles looks tiny next to Michelle and Barack Obama during an East Room event at the White HouseSimone Biles looks tiny next to Michelle and Barack Obama during an East Room event at the White House on September 29, 2016, in Washington, DC.
 (Credit: Ron Sachs / Startraksphoto)